TCP congestion control: TCP New Reno

 During fast recovery, to keep the transmit window full, for every duplicate ACK that is returned, a new unsent packet from the end of the congestion window is sent.

-The difference from Reno is that New Reno does not halve ssthresh immediately which may reduce window too much if multiple packet losses occur.
-It doesn't exit fast-recovery and reset ssthresh until acknowledges all of the data.
+The difference from Reno is that New Reno does not halve ssthresh immediately which may reduce the window too much if multiple packet losses occur.
+It does not exit fast-recovery and reset ssthresh until it acknowledges all of the data.

 After retransmission, newly acknowledged data have two cases: